harshita2201301024/obsidian/data/Daily Notes/2024/November/06-November-2024-Wednesday.md

 	5. dropdown content in header
 	6. text content in header
 3. it can have deep level subnavigation
-	1. these deep level subnavigation can open in two different ways
+	1. these deep level subnavigation can open in two dif